kimono-koans/httm/README.md

     git clone kimono-koans/httm
     cargo install --path ./httm/
     ```
 2. The optional `zsh` hot-key bindings: Use `ESC+s` to select snapshots filenames to be dropped to your command line (for instance after the `cat` command), or use `ESC+m` to browse for all of a file's snapshots.
-After you install the `httm` binary -- to copy the hot key script to your home directory, and source that script within your `.zshrc`:
+After you install the `httm` binary, to copy the hot key script to your home directory, and source that script within your `.zshrc`:

     ```bash
     httm --install-zsh-hot-keys